kimruddock/pawelgrzybek.github.io/_drafts/2017-02-12-my-setup-2017-february.md

 ---
 title: My setup — 2017 February
-excerpt: Which hardware, software and web apps other professionals are using is something that I always enjoy reading about.
+excerpt: Which hardware, software and web apps other professionals are using is something that I enjoy reading about.
 Today's post is about my own setup from February 2017.
 photo: 2017-01-21.jpg
 ---

 Programming isn't the only thing that I read about although that's what I mainly write about and very rarely broach other subjects.
 You definitely won't find any gluten-free vegan cake recipes here, but there is a good chance that I can share with you a few words about some software or hardware.
-I [did before](https://pawelgrzybek.com/my-web-development-setup/) about two years ago so I think it's just about the right time to wrtie an update.
+I [did it before](https://pawelgrzybek.com/my-web-development-setup/) about two years ago so I think it's just about the right time to wrtie an update.
 Some things have changed, some things have been replaced but overall everything has been simplified and minimised.
 I always enjoy these kind of reads so I thought you may like to find out more about my equipment.

 1. [Hardware](#hardware)
 3. [Software](#software)